gotr00t0day/forbiddenpass/README.md

 # UPDATE

 Thanks to Knowledge-Wisdom-Understanding (MrPMillz) for fixing the script, the header payloads now work perfectly<br/>
-and the script looks way better and cleaner,
+and the script looks way better and cleaner.

 # INSTALLATION